kishorenc/road/README.md

 ##Features

 	* Wire your routes to individual controllers and views using convention
+	* Define custom routes which map custom URLs to specific controller methods
 	* Serve the views in custom MIME types
-	* Define custom routes which map custom URLs to specific controller methods
+	* View helper for serving JavaScript objects as application/json

 ##Comptability